 - Procedure Techniques: Removal typically involves a minor surgical procedure where the cyst and surrounding tissues are excised.
 Surgeons ensure complete removal to minimize recurrence risks and may perform bone grafting if extensive bone loss is noted during the procedure.

 - Post-Surgical Management: Following surgery, patients receive detailed aftercare instructions emphasizing oral hygiene practices, dietary recommendations, and follow-up schedules.
 Proper care significantly reduces healing time and prevents secondary infections, ensuring patients quickly return to regular activities.
+Oral cyst removal is a crucial part helping patients maintain long-term oral health.

 Wisdom Teeth Surgery